 - Bryopsida- Mosses.

-Habitat: These grow in moist, shady habitats like banks of streams, marshy areas, damp soil, the bark of trees, and also in deep woods.
+Habitat: The liverworts grow in moist, shady habitats like banks of streams, marshy areas, damp soil, the bark of trees, and also in deep woods.

 Plant body: The body of a bryophyte plant is thalloid.
 The thallus is dorsiventral and closely appressed to the substrate.
 Example- Marchantia.